OAuth

 redirect_uri

-- the URL you wish the user to be redirected to after the authorization is complete (required);state
+- the URL you wish the user to be redirected to after the authorization is complete (required);

 - a unique string to be passed back upon completion (optional).